Six-plus hold 'em: Modified hand rankings

-^{†} Flush ranks higher than full house.
-In theory, three-of-a-kind ranks higher than a straight as the probability of achieving three-of-a-kind is lower than a straight in short-deck, however recent games have been ranking straight higher than three-of-a-kind which has become standard.
-Some variations of six-plus hold 'em plays with standard Texas hold 'em hand rankings.
-When calculating for 5 card six-plus hold 'em where each player gets only 5 cards, straights rank higher than three-of-a-kind.
+^{‡} In theory, three-of-a-kind would rank higher than a straight as the probability of achieving three-of-a-kind is lower than a straight in short-deck for the 7-card hands dealt in Texas hold 'em.
+However, when calculating for a six-plus poker where each player gets only 5 cards, straights rank higher than three-of-a-kind, and this is how it's ranked in most games.

+^{†} ^{‡} Some variations of six-plus hold 'em are played with standard Texas hold 'em hand rankings.

+History

+6-Plus is a variation of the game, Manila (created in 2010 or prior), A once popular game in Australia and among high stakes gamblers in Asia.

+In 2015, Phil Ivey and Tom Dwan promoted the game in an online video showing this variant of Texas hold 'em which is frequently played in Macau, Hong Kong and Manila.

 The 2018 Triton Poker tournament series hosted the first televised six-plus hold 'em tournaments.
 The first Triton Super High Roller HK$250,000 short deck ante-only event was won by Phil Ivey, earning him US$617,396.
-The 2018 Triton tournaments ranked straights higher than three-of-a-kind.

-History

-Also known as, Manila, since 2010 or prior.
-This game is popular in Australia and among high stakes gamblers in Asia.

-In 2015, Phil Ivey and Tom Dwan promoted the game in an online video showing this variant of Texas hold 'em which is frequently played in Macau, Hong Kong and Manila.